 1. Policy declaration

 The RACGP holds members, Fellows and those working toward Fellowship to high expectations of professional and ethical behaviour, professional conduct, integrity and honesty.
-Participants enrolled in the RACGP Practice Experience Program (PEP) are subject to a zero tolerance approach to educational misconduct and unethical or unprofessional behaviour of any kind.
+Participants enrolled in the RACGP Practice Experience Program (PEP) are subject to a zero tolerance approach to academic misconduct and unethical or unprofessional behaviour of any kind.

 This document outlines the performance and conduct expected of participants in both the Specialist and Standard Streams of the PEP.